rdiez/Tools/OpenVPN/README.txt

 This guide is mainly for the Ubuntu 22.04 with its bundled OpenVPN version 2.5.5 .
 However, most information is generic and applies to other Linux distributions too.

-There are many OpenVPN guides on the Internet, but I could not find anything that really helped me.
+There are many OpenVPN guides on the Internet, but I could not find anything for a small, simple network that really helped me.
 So I wrote yet another guide.

 OpenVPN has been an unnecessarily painful experience.
 I hope it gets replaced with something sensible soon.

+An older version of this guide used a virtual TAP interface to bridge the LAN at Ethernet level (OSI Layer 2).
+Advantages were:
+- The remote device really looked like it was in the same LAN.
+  Broadcasts packets and non-TCP/IP protocols worked as well.
-We will be bridging the LAN with a TAP interface.
-This way, we do not have to change anything in the existing TCP/IP infrastructure on your local network.
+- You almost did not have to change the local network configuration.

-Later note: Instead of bridging, it is probably best to use routing (a TUN interface) together with
+  You only needed to exclude an arbitrary address range from the local DHCP pool for remote VPN clients.
+Disadvantages were:
+- Some performance loss (which is not easy to quantify) due to chatty broadcast traffic.
+- The standard Android and iPhone clients did not work.

+This version of the guide uses a virtual TUN adapter with Proxy ARP and relies on TCP/IP routing (OSI Layer 3).
+Advantages are:
+- All standard clients work.
+- Increased performance (which is not easy to quantify), as broadcasts are blocked.
-            the ARP proxy mode.
-This way, the VPN clients get an IP address in the same local subnet without any network routing changes.
+- By using Proxy ARP, the VPN clients get an IP address in the same local subnet, which means little network routing changes (which can be complicated).
+Disadvantages are:
+- You may have to change a little more in the local network configuration.
+  You still need to exclude an address range from the local DHCP pool for remote VPN clients, but the range cannot be completely arbitrary, as you have to follow IP subnetting rules.
+- Non-TCP/IP protocols and broadcast-based protocols do not work anymore.
+  This includes comfortable name resolution with mDNS/Avahi/Bonjour, and broadcast ping.

+The steps are:

 - Start with certificate generation.
 Yes, I know, it is a pain.